 Gibraltar: Country and Foreign Investment

-The constitution, agreed in April of that year, saw the UK retaining international responsibility for Gibraltar.
-However, the new constitution ceded certain powers previously in the possession of the British government to Gibraltar, and allowed the jurisdiction to have its own independent judiciary.
+In December 2006, Gibraltarians accepted a new constitution for the jurisdiction, which aimed to give it more autonomy from the United Kingdom over its own internal affairs.
+The new constitution, agreed in April of that year, saw the UK retaining international responsibility for Gibraltar.
+However, it ceded certain powers previously held by of the British government to Gibraltar and allowed the jurisdiction to have its own independent judiciary.